 This policy is for information only and therefore is not a binding contract and does not confer legal rights on any person.
 We reserve intellectual property rights for information and materials provided under this policy, including those materials distributed under an open licence.

 We will provide adequate and appropriate resources to implement this policy and will ensure it is communicated and understood.

 We will review this global policy statement annually to reflect new legal and regulatory developments and ensure good practice.

-This global policy statement was approved by Sir Ciarán Devane, Chief Executive, in August 2019 and is due for review in August 2020.
+This policy was approved by Scott McDonald, Chief Executive, in April 2023 and is due for review in March 2024.